MACD: Multi-Agent Clinical Diagnosis with Self-Learned Knowledge for LLM: Introduction

 \section{Introduction}

-Rapid advancement in Large Language Model (LLM) technology has garnered widespread attention and achieved remarkable success in various natural language processing tasks~\cite{chang2024survey, gomez2024artificial,delourme2024measured}.
-In the medical domain, while LLMs achieve human-comparable performance on established medical question-answering benchmarks~\cite{jin2019pubmedqa,jin2021disease,thirunavukarasu2023large}, these tasks use simplified scenarios that do not capture the complexity of open-ended diagnosis~\cite{singhal2025toward,chen2023meditron,hager2024evaluation}.
-Consequently, a significant performance gap emerges when LLMs confront clinical data from real-world patients~\cite{gaber2025evaluating,bedi2024systematic}.
+As societal development accelerates, the unequal distribution of medical resources remains a critical global challenge constrained by the prohibitive costs of traditional infrastructure~\cite{custers2015thirty,zelikman2024star}.
+Against this backdrop, the rapid advancement of Large Language Model (LLM) technology offers a transformative potential to address the shortage of medical expertise and the uneven distribution of healthcare resources~\cite{chang2024survey, gomez2024artificial,delourme2024measured}.
+In real-world medical settings, physicians typically confront open-ended diagnoses, whereas current LLM-based solutions predominantly focus on question-answering tasks~\cite{jin2019pubmedqa,jin2021disease,thirunavukarasu2023large}, which rely on simplified scenarios that do not capture the complexity of open-ended diagnosis~\cite{singhal2025toward,chen2023meditron,hager2024evaluation}.
+Consequently, a significant performance gap emerges when LLMs encounter clinical data from real-world patients~\cite{gaber2025evaluating,bedi2024systematic}.

-To bridge this gap, prompt engineering offers a flexible and cost-effective approach for guiding a model’s reasoning in diagnosis~\cite{chen2024huatuogpt,zhao2024effective,sahoo2024systematic}, as it does not require large-scale pretraining or parameter updates.
-Current approaches employ conventional prompting strategies, such as chain-of-thought and few-shot, to enhance diagnostic capabilities by guiding the reasoning of LLMs~\cite{wu2025automedprompt,savage2024diagnostic,guo2025structured,madaan2023self}.
-However, these methods perform each diagnostic inference independently, paying less attention to the accumulation of reusable experience from clinical practice.
-In real-world medical settings, physicians rely fundamentally on this accumulated experience to guide their diagnoses.
-Clinicians efficiently diagnose by applying the knowledge formalized in clinical guidelines and cognitive patterns to enhance diagnostic efficiency and mitigate clinical risks~\cite{thomas1996guidelines,custers2015thirty}.
-Inspired by this human-centric model of expertise, integrating the ability to build upon and reuse past diagnostic knowledge is therefore a critical next step for clinical AI systems to mature.
+While scaling model capabilities and specialized post-training effectively enhance the medical performance of LLMs, the substantial computational resources required for these approaches impede their deployment in resource-constrained grassroots settings~\cite{qiu2025quantifying,kim2025small,chen2024huatuogpt}.
+Conversely, cost-effective prompt engineering strategies, such as chain-of-thought and few-shot, enhance diagnostic capabilities by guiding the reasoning of LLMs ~\cite{savage2024diagnostic,guo2025structured,zhao2024effective,sahoo2024systematic}.
+However, these methods perform each diagnostic inference independently, failing to leverage reusable clinical experience.
+In real-world medical settings, physicians efficiently diagnose by complementing standard guidelines with their own accumulated experiential knowledge~\cite{thomas1996guidelines,custers2015thirty}.
+Inspired by this, integrating the ability to build upon and reuse past diagnostic knowledge is, therefore, a critical next step for clinical AI systems to mature.